I own the Fujifilm X-T1 and I love it. It’s got a lot going for it. When people ask me whether they should buy one, I say “Fo sure”.

 What Can You Afford?

 That’s right, I am not a rich man and I didn’t have the budget to buy into the Sony system.
-The Sony A7R.
-They are awesome cameras and the promise of full frame in the mirrorless body really had my interest.
+They are awesome cameras and the promise of full frame in the mirrorless body is really interesting.

 After all, I was still thinking that a full frame body was the logical progression in my photography journey.
 But these cameras are not cheap at $3,000 for the body alone, was too much of a stretch for me at that time (probably still now).